sassoftware/viya4-deployment/docs/user/AnsibleCloudAuthentication.md

 ## GCP

 When deploying to GCP we default to using [Google Cloud SQL proxy](https://cloud.google.com/sql/docs/postgres/connect-kubernetes-engine).
 For security we set this up via workload identity configuration.
-This requires the following vars to be set -
+This requires the following vars to be set:

 ### V4_CFG_POSTGRES_CONNECTION_NAME